Horpynchenko/jBowling/README.md

 @author: Dmytro Horpynchenko ( horpynchenko.d@gmail.com )

 Simple Bowling Java console application ( javaFX in future :) ).
+The program counts the number of points each Player after each ball throw.

 To see results, run src\main\java\simple.Main.java

 1. Set Players.